To date, there have been over 100,000 times a teen has opted to attend meetings for support and outreach.

 Evidence-based Research: Indicators of Significant Reduction in Drug Use

-In order to assess the strengths and weaknesses of the Teen Addiction Anonymous (Teen AA) program and its effectiveness on high school students, an evaluation instrument was created.
-This instrument evaluates the students’ self-perception before their participation in the Teen AA program, and then again six sessions into the program.
+In order to assess the strengths and weaknesses of the Teen Addiction Anonymous (Teen AA) (MPOWRD) program and its effectiveness on high school students, an evaluation instrument was created.
+This instrument evaluates the students’ self-perception before their participation in the Teen AA (MPOWRD) program, and then again six sessions into the program.
 Research evaluates students on the following conditions: decreasing the amount of drug and alcohol use, controlling addictive behavior, feeling safe, making good choices concerning drugs and alcohol, having good relationships with families, doing well in school, having a good self-concept, making plans about the future, and supporting friends dealing with similar challenges.